 \section{Related Work}

 \textbf{Discrete Diffusion Models.} Diffusion models for generating continuous data, such as images, typically rely on the gradual addition and removal of Gaussian noise to learn and synthesize complex probability distributions~\citep{sohl-dickstein2015deep,ho2020denoising}.
 However, this paradigm is ill-suited for discrete data like text or biological sequences, where values are categorical and adding small amounts of continuous noise is not meaningful.
-To address this, \emph{discrete diffusion models} extend the iterative refinement idea to discrete state spaces, with forward and backward processes using Markov chains where the each transition in a sequence is sampled independently.
+To address this, \emph{discrete diffusion models} extend the iterative refinement idea to discrete state spaces, with forward and backward processes using Markov chains where each transition in a sequence is sampled independently.
 Various approaches have explored different transition mechanisms and training objectives~\citep{austin2021structured,campbell2022continuous,sun2022score,lou2023discrete,shi2024simplified}.
 Among these, \emph{absorbing (or masked) diffusion} has proven to be particularly effective~\citep{sahoo2024simple,ou2024your}.
 The success of these models has led to their application in a range of domains.
 In natural language processing, they have been adapted for complex generation tasks~\citep{arriola2025block,ye2025dream,nie2025large}.
 More relevant to our work, discrete diffusion has shown significant promise in bio-sequence modeling for generating novel proteins and DNA sequences with desired properties~\citep{gruver2023protein,wang2024fine}.

 \textbf{Reward-based Fine-tuning and RL for Discrete Diffusion.} A key challenge, beyond unconditional generation, is adapting discrete diffusion to optimize for specific objectives.
 This has primarily been approached through reward-based fine-tuning, which adjusts the model's parameters to increase the likelihood of generating high-reward samples.
-For instance, \cite{wang2024fine} enable direct reward backpropagation by leveraging the Gumbel-softmax trick, while \cite{}{zekri2025fine} optimize the model by manipulating the score entropy~\citep{lou2023discrete}.
-While effective, these methods can be viewed as forms of a single-step policy optimization.
-By contrast, the application of online RL to discrete diffusion is unexplored, and faces challenges such as exploration-exploitation trade-offs, computational efficiency, horizon-complexity trade-off.
+For instance, \cite{wang2024fine} enable direct reward backpropagation by leveraging the Gumbel-softmax trick, while \cite{zekri2025fine} optimize the model by manipulating the score entropy~\citep{lou2023discrete}.
+While effective, these methods can be viewed as forms of single-step policy optimization.
+By contrast, the application of online RL to discrete diffusion remains unexplored and faces challenges such as exploration-exploitation trade-offs, computational efficiency, and horizon-complexity trade-offs.